-- 1. What is the company president anxious about? - 2.
-What is the manager's suggestion to fix the problem? - 3.
+- 1. Why is the company president anxious about? - 2.
+What is the suggestion of the manager to the problem? - 3.
 How does the company president react to the suggestion? - 4.
 If you were the company president, how would you address the problem?